exponea/exponea-flutter-sdk/Documentation/in-app-content-blocks.md

 )
 ```

-### Technical Limitations of In-App Content Blocks Usage in Flutter Apps
+### Technical limitations of in-app content blocks usage in Flutter apps

 In-app content blocks use PlatformViews, where the size is determined by Flutter's widget tree and not by their content size.
 To mitigate this limitation, the SDK initializes each in-app content block at the beginning with height=1.
 After it finishes loading the content, it calculates and updates the size.